 Members should be re-evaluated after 2 to 3 months to evaluate their continued medical necessity for NPPV.
 For establishment of continued medical necessity beyond 3 months, the medical records should document that the member has been compliantly using the device (an average of 4 hours per 24-hour period), and that the member is benefiting from its use.

-Aetna considers NPPV experimental and investigational for all other indications (e.g., acute lung injury, asthma, pneumonia; not an all inclusive list) because of insufficient evidence in the peer-reviewed literature.
+Aetna considers NPPV experimental and investigational for all other indications (e.g., acute lung injury, asthma, pneumonia, as an alternative to endotracheal intubation following esophagectomy; not an all-inclusive list) because of insufficient evidence in the peer-reviewed literature.

 Note: Either a heated or non-heated humidifier is considered medically necessary for use with NPPV.